 On the day that she finally went to see the doctor, she felt like she was going to jump out of her skin because of the withdrawal symptoms, despite being on four Klonopin a day.
 When the doctor walked into the room, she told him, “I need to be admitted.
 I can’t do this.
 I feel like I want to jump out the window.”
 While she was describing the unbearable nature of her physical symptoms, the doctor interpreted it to mean that she was suicidal, that she was having a mental breakdown.
 He told her, okay, you can be admitted — and promptly sent her to the psych ward.

-Esposito spent the next 8 hours being monitored by psychiatric nurses, none of whom believed that her issues were physiological, not mental.
+Esposito spent the next eight hours being monitored by psychiatric nurses, none of whom believed that her issues were physiological, not mental.
 When she was finally sent home, she truly realized that she could not trust in the medical system to help her heal.
 She would have to take her health into her own hands.
 “I thought, you’re on your own.
 You’ve got to get up tomorrow, start researching and figure this out, and that’s what I did,” she says.

 The withdrawal symptoms subsided, and by understanding the relationship between gut health and depression, she was able to stabilize her mood and get off all psychiatric medications.
 “All roads lead to the gut,” she says.
 “When I was at my worst, I was on four Klonopin a day — four.
 I take nothing now.
 Not one pill, not one anything.
 I don’t have a panic disorder anymore.
 I don’t have depression anymore.
 I don’t get highs and lows.
 None of it — but it took time for my gut to heal.”

-Taking Initiative and Finding a Path to Health
+Finding Her Own Path to Health

 Esposito’s healing journey started small, and began the very night that she returned home from the psych ward.
 She took things one symptom at a time, trying to find the most natural and least invasive ways to manage each one.
-That night, for instance, she understood that the panic she felt rising in her chest was not actually panic, but rather acid being pushed up by her inflamed gut that was causing her to feel like she was suffocating.
-So, she began to sleep propped up at night, and that helped.

 Celiac disease was not as widely understood or talked about as it is today, and so she turned to chat rooms to find others who were afflicted and learn more how to counteract and undo the effects of gluten on her body.
 “It was like piecing a puzzle together that was enormous,” she says.
-She found other small, natural remedies, like drinking aloe vera or hot water with lemon to reduce inflammation.
-She drank bone broth and collagen, and other gut-supporting foods.
-She made sure to get enough sleep, to drink enough clean water.
-She went on an autoimmune protocol diet
+She found many small, natural remedies that, taken together, helped her move toward holistic health.
+These included things like:

 Today, she is on no medication and feels her absolute best, inside and out.
 Still, she knows that her celiac disease is something she always has to be aware of and keep in check.
 “What I say to people is, autoimmune is autoimmune.
 It’s like keeping a wildfire at bay,” she says.
 “Your environment, your stress, the way you’re sleeping, it all plays a part.
 All of it.
 So I’ll still get flare-ups, but now I know how to tame the fire and calm the fire.”